hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

     universality is not in any way intrinsically axiomatic; rather, we say it's universal because it's useful for our purposes for it to be.)

-  - these enumeration values are mutually exclusive in their application to an instance: it is impossible for an association to be both required and optional. this characteristic of mutual exclusivity in application applies to all enumerations.
+  - it is impossible for an association to be both required and optional. to any reader any familiarity with the domain (or even just the words) it may sound obvious, indeed so obvious that to dissect it sounds overly technical or even obtuse; but we offer this in the terms of our critical model because this example exhibits an important characteristic of enumerations generally: enumeration values are mutually exclusive in their application to an instance. since requiredness is an enumeration, it is then impossible for an association to be both required and optional. again, this characteristic of mutual exclusivity in application applies to all enumerations.

   - furthermore still, we can call this meta-association "binary" because there are exactly two values (elsewhere "exponents") in the enumeration.